PM Dhan Dhaanya Krishi Yojana (PMDDKY)

 - Ministry of Agriculture and Farmers' Welfare; launched by PM on October 11, 2025

-Reinforce your understanding of government schemes with targeted MCQ practice on economy, governance, and current affairs.
+Reinforce your understanding with targeted MCQ practice on economy, governance, and current affairs.